shayansm2/eng-notebook/docker/readme.md

 docker exec -it containerName /bin/bash docker exec -it containerName /bin/sh -u userName
 ```
-which `-it` means iterative and `-u` means to enter the terminal of which user
+which `-it` means iterative terminal and `-u` means to enter the terminal of which user

 some containers don't have bash and should connect to shell instead